 The examination of the Integrated Course of Anatomy and Physiology consists of an examination of the modules of Human Anatomy, Physiology and Histology whose grades contributes to the final score in proportion to the credits.
-The exam consists of a written test and an oral exam that must be passed on the same day.
+The exam consists of a written test and an oral exam that must be passed on the same day; it is not possible to maintain the evaluation of the modules sufficient for the next exam.
 Only students who reach the minimum score of 18/30 in the written test are admitted to the oral exam.
 The written test consists of 60 questions that will include the topics of all the subjects of the integrated course, weighted on the number of educational credits (30 questions of Anatomy / Neuroanatomy, 20 questions of Physiology, 10 questions of Histology).
 All the contents in syllabus are subject to evaluation.
 In evaluating the written test, the teachers reserve the right to assign penalties to questions with incorrect answers, for a maximum of 0.5 points per answer.
 During the oral exam, the examining commission will assess the student's ability to learn as well as the ability to apply knowledge.
 Will also be assessed: autonomy of judgment and communication skills.
 The final grade will be assigned by the Commission, collectively.
+The final evaluation foresees the sufficiency in all three modules of the integrated course.
+Students cannot pass the exam if one of the modules is not sufficient.
+The evaluation criteria adopted will be the following: